Brihadaranyaka Upanishad: Psychology

-Ancient and medieval Indian scholars have referred to the Bṛhadāraṇyaka Upaniṣad as a foundation for discussing psychological theories, the nature of psyche, and the interactions between body, mind, and Self.
-For example, Adi Shankara in his commentary on the Bṛhadāraṇyaka explains the relation between consciousness, the mind and the body.
+Ancient and medieval Indian scholars have referred to the Brihadaranyaka Upanishad as a foundation for discussing psychological theories, the nature of psyche, and the interactions between body, mind, and Self.
+For example, Adi Shankara in his commentary on the Brihadaranyaka explains the relation between consciousness, the mind and the body.

-Bṛhadāraṇyaka Upaniṣad asserts that the mind creates desire, with its basis rooted in pleasure.
+Brihadaranyaka Upanishad asserts that the mind creates desire, with its basis rooted in pleasure.
 It states that the eye is the cause of material wealth, as wealth is created through sight, whereas the ears represent spiritual wealth, as knowledge is shared through listening.
 In the dialogue between Yajnavalkya and Maitreyi, husband and wife, the Upanishad suggests that one does not love an object for the sake of the object but for the sake of the subject, which is the Self (the Self of the other person).

 Metaphysics

 Verse 1.3.28 acknowledges that metaphysical statements in the Upanishads are meant to guide the reader from unreality to reality.
-The metaphysics of Bṛhadāraṇyaka Upaniṣad often presents a kind of non-dualism or monism.
+The metaphysics of Brihadaranyaka Upanishad often presents a kind of non-dualism or monism.
 For instance, in verse 2.4.13 Yajñavalkya asserts that everything in the universe is the Self.
 Some passages state that Brahman is the whole:Clearly, this self is brahman—this self that is made of perception, made of mind, made of sight, made of breath, made of hearing, made of earth, made of water, made of wind, made of space, made of light and the lightless, made of desire and the desireless, made of anger and the angerless, made of the righteous and the unrighteous; this self that is made of everything.Upanishadic metaphysics is further elucidated in the Madhu-vidya (honey doctrine), where the essence of every object is described to be same to the essence of every other object.
-The Bṛhadāraṇyaka Upaniṣad looks at reality as being indescribable and its nature to be infinite and consciousness-bliss.
+The Brihadaranyaka Upanishad looks at reality as being indescribable and its nature to be infinite and consciousness-bliss.
 The cosmic energy is thought to integrate in the microcosm and in the macrocosm as well as the individual and the universe.

 Different interpretations

-The Bṛhadāraṇyaka Upaniṣad has attracted secondary literature and commentaries (bhasya) from many scholars.
+The Brihadaranyaka Upanishad has attracted secondary literature and commentaries (bhasya) from many scholars.
 In these secondary texts, the same passages have been interpreted in differently by various sub-schools of Vedanta, including Advaita (monism), Dvaita, and Vishistadvaita.

-The phrase "neti, neti" (not this, not this) is a profound concept found in the Bṛhadāraṇyaka Upaniṣad, and it has been interpreted differently by Shankara and Ramanuja.
+The phrase "neti, neti" (not this, not this) is a profound concept found in the Brihadaranyaka Upanishad, and it has been interpreted differently by Shankara and Ramanuja.
 Shankara interprets it as a negation of all empirical attributes and forms.
 According to Shankara, Brahman (ultimate reality) is beyond all distinctions and is the only true reality, and everything else is an illusion (maya).
 Ramanuja interprets "neti, neti" not as a complete negation but as an acknowledgment of limitations of human language and conceptualization when describing Brahman.
 This perspective emphasizes the infinite and glorious nature of the Divine, suggesting that the negation is more about the limitation of our understanding than about Brahman itself.